fangwei123456/spikingjelly/docs/source/tutorials/en/distributed_training.rst

 ^^^^^^^^^^^^^^^^^

-The historical curves below used BF16, ``T=4``, 1000 classes, and a cached all-zero 224 x 224 synthetic image.
-Current benchmark runs must instead pass ``--cifar10-data`` or ``--data`` for a fixed real-image subset; the seeded-random default is only a smoke workload.
-Do not mix historical and replacement points.
+The historical curves below used BF16, ``T=4``, 1000 classes, and a cached all-zero 224 x 224 image.
+Current runs instead pass ``--cifar10-data`` or ``--data`` for a fixed real-image subset; the seeded-random default is for smoke tests.
+Results from the two protocols remain separate.

-The non-PP SEW-ResNet34 per-rank grid is
+Each throughput point starts in a fresh process with four DataLoader workers, five warmup batches, ten measured batches, and three independent repeats.
+Timing includes H2D, forward, communication, and metric reduction, but excludes DataLoader work, artifact loading, and initialization.
+The plots show every three-run completion with its median and range.

+``L`` denotes local batch per DP replica and ``G = L × DP`` denotes global batch; TP, PP, CP, and ``T`` do not multiply ``G``.
+For PP, ``K`` is the number of pipeline microbatches and each chunk has size ``L / K``.
+The non-PP SEW-ResNet34 grid is
 ``16, 32, 64, 96, 128, 192, 256, 384, 512, 768, 1024``; Spikformer-S stops
 between 384 and 1024 according to OOM.
-PP4 fixes K=4.
-The SEW-ResNet34 L grid is
+PP4 fixes ``K=4`` and extends
-``16, 32, 64, 96, 128, 192, 256, 384, 512, 768, 1024, 1536, 2048, 3072``;
-Spikformer-S follows the same grid through ``1536``.
-Each successful throughput point starts in a fresh process and uses four DataLoader workers, runs five untimed batches and ten measured batches, and is repeated independently three times.
-Timing includes H2D, forward, communication, and metric reduction but excludes DataLoader work, model/artifact loading, and initialization.
-Each plot connects every three-run point from one protocol and shows its median and full range; it applies neither Pareto point removal nor artificial smoothing.
-The Vision and MCore subsections use ``L`` for the local batch on each DP rank/replica and ``G`` for the whole-job global batch.
-Always ``G = L × DP``;
-TP, PP, CP, and SNN time steps ``T`` do not multiply G. PP additionally uses ``K`` for the number of pipeline microbatches, each of size ``L / K``.
-Vision figure endpoints report only global batch G.

-Every capacity search uses the same growth rule: from the largest successful point ``x``, try ``2x``; if ``2x`` fails, try ``1.5x``; if ``1.5x`` succeeds, make it the new x and repeat.
-Every Vision topology continues to CUDA OOM.

-Inference PP uses a dedicated forward-only streaming schedule instead of the ``ScheduleGPipe`` backward state machine needed by training.
-It synchronizes the pipeline group before returning each high-level batch, preventing cross-batch work accumulation.
-SEW downsampling blocks sit before stage boundaries, while Spikformer distributes blocks as ``0/2/2/2``.
-In the public configuration, ``pipeline_microbatches`` is the number of chunks cut from one DP rank's local batch.
-It defaults to one, requires divisibility, and gives ``samples per chunk = batch_size / pipeline_microbatches``.
-Both Vision and MCore PP benchmarks fix ``pipeline_microbatches = 4``.
-Each chunk therefore grows proportionally as ``L / 4`` until CUDA OOM.
-The framework does not silently apply this rule to user calls.
-The summary CSV records ``per_rank_batch_size``, ``global_batch_size``, ``pipeline_microbatches``, and ``pipeline_microbatch_size`` separately.
-Vision connects every successful batch-sweep point from its fixed protocol through OOM.
-The CSV also retains failed candidate states.
+SEW-ResNet34 to ``L=3072`` and Spikformer-S to ``L=1536``.
+Capacity searches
+try ``2x`` and then ``1.5x`` from each successful point until CUDA OOM.

+Inference PP uses a forward-only streaming schedule and synchronizes the pipeline group before returning each high-level batch.
+SEW downsampling blocks precede stage boundaries; Spikformer blocks are split ``0/2/2/2``.
+``pipeline_microbatches`` defaults to one, while the Vision and MCore PP points here fix it at four, so chunk size grows as ``L/4``.
+The CSV records L, G, K, chunk size, and failed candidates.

 .. figure:: ../../_static/tutorials/distributed/sew-resnet34-inference-tradeoff.png
     :width: 720px